Tharani-Kasiselvam/react-todo/README.md

 # MyTodo

 **Description**
-&emsp;This project is to Note down our daily activities and seggregate them using a Name and maintaining a Status whether it is completed or not.
+&emsp;&emsp;-This project is to Note down our daily activities and seggregate them using a Name and maintaining a Status whether it is completed or not.
-&nbsp;We have a feature to enable new set of Todods and each Todod are designed with Name, Description, Status and additional Features to Edit or Delete the Todos
+&emsp;&emsp;-We have a feature to enable new set of Todods and each Todod are designed with Name, Description, Status and additional Features to Edit or Delete the Todos

 **Implmentation**
     - *useState*
         a. to maintain individual Status in Overall Filter and in each Todos
         b.
 Todo Form entries
         c.
 FormIds selection during Todo Edit, Todo Delete, Todo Status change